How do I form a corporation in Missouri?

 The shareholder agreement is another important document that you should draft during your initial organizational meeting.
 This outlines the duties and rights of shareholders — the people who own shares in the corporation.

-A shareholder agreement should cover:
+A shareholder agreement may cover:

 • Shareholders’ names and contact details